 Good news for brands — you don’t have to fight against the growing trend of cross-platform content consumption.

-A new study from Turner Broadcasting, Warner Brothers, Innerscope, and Ipsos found that Millenial viewers are actually more engaged with television content when they’re using another device and interacting with people through that device during the program.
+A new study from Turner Broadcasting, Warner Brothers, Innerscope, and Ipsos found that Millennial viewers are actually more engaged with television content when they’re using another device and interacting with people through that device during the program.

 Those were the words from a female study participant, and she made a point that most of her peers agreed with.
-Millenials may watch television alone or with others, but the group that they enjoy those shows with (as they’re happening) is much larger thanks to social TV.
+Millennials may watch television alone or with others, but the group that they enjoy those shows with (as they’re happening) is much larger thanks to social TV.
 The research study revealed the following key findings:

 - Viewer engagement levels while watching television with a friend or connecting with a friend via social media were 1.3 times higher than for people watching television alone and not using social media.